OpenRockets/webclone-challenge-1/README.md

 - Fork, clone, and contribute!
 - Join our discussions for collaboration and help.
-- Let’s build, learn, and have fun together 🚀
+- Let's build, learn, and have fun together 🚀

 ---

 ## 📄 License

 CC0 1.0 Universal